Colexeco/linux_OCR_copy_paste/README.md

-### Bare-Bones OCR Copy Paste Tool
+### Bare-Bones Linux OCR Copy Paste Tool
 Scan any area on your screen to extract text from images, etc
 Modify extracted text
-Perfect for when you want to use the text from an image
+Perfect for when you want to modify/use the text from an image!
 ### Installation
 Prerequisites:
 Python 3.9 or newer and pip